 Swim, surf and snorkel

 From one end of Manly beach to the other, you’ll find an array of water activities to suit the whole family.
 Try a stand-up paddle boarding or kayaking tour.
 Manly Kayak Centre will guide you around exclusive beaches and stunning scenery and even offers a picnic.
 Everything is provided and it’s perfect for beginners.
 Learn to surf in Queenscliff (which is at the northern end of the beach) with Manly Surf School or perhaps an amble along the tree lined corso to the south end where you can swim and snorkel in the calm waters of the beautiful Shelly beach; it’s a great place for kids to swim.
+Join EcoTreasures for a guided snorkel to spot native marine life.
+Your guide will also educate you about native wildlife, Australian environments, heritage and the culture of Sydney on your headland nature walk.
 If stretching out on the golden sand for some Vitamin D is more your style, there’s 1.5 kilometres (0.9 miles) of it to choose your perfect spot from.
 Don’t forget your sunscreen!

 Manly to Spit Bridge coastal walk